GameJs/gamejs/README.md

 This will produce one file `gjs-app-wrapped.js` holding all GameJs modules as well as your application code.
-You can then remove the `<script>` lines loading yabble & gamejs-wrapped and instead load this big file.
+You can then remove the `<script>` lines loading yabble & gamejs-wrapped and should instead only load the `gjs-app-wrapped.js` file.

 More Help
 ===========